buidl-renaissance/regen-art/apps/web/README_HOUSING.md

 ### **2. Pilot Implementation**
 Develop prototypes for each program:
-- Tokenized property ownership and tax management (Make It a Home).
+- Tokenized property ownership, repair grants, and tax management (Make It a Home).
 - Compliance tracking and reward systems (DLBA).
-- Transparent fund management and abatement automation (NEZH).
+- Tax credits and abatement automation (NEZH).

 ### **3. Educational Outreach**
 Host workshops and informational sessions to educate residents and stakeholders on the benefits of blockchain integration.